gruossomonica/humanseg_surveillance/README.md

 This repo contains the official training and testing code for Human Segmentation in Surveillance Video with Deep Learning (_Multimedia Tools and Applications, 2020_).

-For technical details and the dataset, please refer to the [paper](https://link.springer.com/article/10.1007/s11042-020-09425-0) and [project page](http://graphics.unibas.it/www/HumanSegmentation/index.md.html).
+For technical details, please refer to the [paper](https://link.springer.com/article/10.1007/s11042-020-09425-0).

+A video demo of our project is available on the [project page](http://graphics.unibas.it/www/HumanSegmentation/index.md.html).

 ## Usage